ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/install.md

 {% endnote %}

-Currently only building from source is available as an installation option.
-The compiled binaries will be available soon.
+Currently, only building from source is available as an installation option.
+The pre-compiled binaries will be available later.

 ### Building from source